Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Neural Estimation of the Rate-Distortion Function

+\end{theorem} Note that while NERD satisfies strong consistency, this may not necessarily apply to settings encountered in practice.
+In practice, we use stochastic gradient descent to search over the function class $\Theta$ which may not necessarily find the minimum, and the expectation over $P_Z$ is estimated using Monte-Carlo methods.

 To use NERD, following \eqref{eq:NERD}, one can simply sample batches from $P_X$ and $P_Z$, solve the inner max of \eqref{eq:doubledual} by solving \eqref{eq:stationary} for $\tilde{\beta}^*$, and take a gradient step over the DNN parameters.
 The full algorithm is given in Algorithm~\ref{alg:NERD}.
+The code is available online\footnote{{\tt https://github.com/leieric/NERD-RCC}}.